solspace/ee-freeform/documentation/crm-api-sharpspring.md

 SharpSpring integration includes support for the following:

-* Field mapping to standard and custom fields (of text/number string type only).
+* Field mapping to standard SharpSpring fields (excluding custom fields for now).
 * Maps data to **Contacts**.

 ## Setup Instructions <a href="#setup" id="setup" class="docs-anchor">#</a>